efeslab/asplos22-hardware-debugging-artifact/README.md

 ## 2. Debugging Tools

+Our debugging tools locate in the `veripass` directory.
+In the `hardware-bugbase` directory, we provide `make` scripts to invoke these debugging tools.

+**Warning: A full evaluation of this part takes days, because FPGA synthesis is slow (e.g., up to several hours per-run).
+We encourage you to evaluate the non-synthesis part (e.g., [2.3.1](#2-3-1-data-loss-localization-for-the-4-data-loss-bugs)) first.**

 ### 2.1 Installation

 To run the debugging tools, you will need to compile `Verilator` and `Pyverilog` if you have not done so already: